pixavier/mqtt4snap/README.md

 ![pub sub blocks](img/PubSub.png)

 If you get a message when subscribing to a topic is because there is retained note.
-To clean it, publish an empty message to the topic with the retained flag to false.
+To clean it, publish an empty message to the topic with the retain flag to false.

 ### request / response blocks